US law firm Clark Hill announces merger with O’Gradys Solicitors

 US law firm Clark Hill has announced a strategic tie-up with the Irish firm O’Gradys Solicitors.

-The move gives the Irish firm significantly more clout internationally and gives the US firm its first office in Ireland and in the European Union.
+The move gives the Irish entity significantly more clout internationally and gives the US firm its first office in Ireland and in the European Union.

 The merged group’s office in Percy Place, Dublin 4 will offer a broad range of legal services in areas including mergers and acquisitions, financial services, commercial litigation, bankruptcy, restructuring, and commercial property.